Abu DhabiDubaiFACT EssentialsFACT EssentialsHotelsHotelsNewsThings To DoThings To DoThings to Do

 Sharjah Floating Theater

 Is it a seashell?
 A theatre?
 Well, it’s all of those things and more.
 Sharjah Government Media Bureau has announced its next megaproject: Sharjah Floating Theater.
 The magnificent new theatre, which can accommodate 1,000 visitors, promises to be one of the emirate’s cultural highlights.
 Sharjah Floating Theater is located in Kalba and boasts views of the Kalba Corniche and Arabian Gulf.
 In true UAE fashion, it has a unique shape.
 In this case, the island is shaped like a seashell and is surrounded by water basins.
-His Highness Sheikh Dr Sultan bin Muhammad Al Qasimi, Member of the Supreme Council, Ruler of Sharjah not only approved the project, but came up with the idea of the seashell shape himself.
+His Highness Sheikh Dr Sultan bin Muhammad Al Qasimi, Member of the Supreme Council, and Ruler of Sharjah not only approved the project, but came up with the idea of the seashell shape himself.

 GO: Visit https://sgmb.ae for more information.